 The Importance of Rest

 We do not want to lose any of the progress that we are making, and we would like to see results as soon as possible.
-Sometimes, we get so caught up in our workout routines that we forget to take days off and give our bodies the rest that they need.
+Sometimes, we get so caught up in our workout routines that we forget to take days off and give our bodies the rest and recovery time that they need.

 According to Russel Wynter, NASM certified master trainer and co-owner of MadSweat, “when the stress is too much physiologically for the system to handle, it can and will lead to overuse injuries, such as stress fractures, muscle strains, and joint pain.”
 Depending on the severity of the injury, we could ironically be pushing our goals farther and farther away if we do not give our muscles a break.